taikatta/Mileston4-EggSellNT/README.md

 If the user is logged in there is a Profile page, where the user can check their order history.

 * Cart
-After a product is added to the cart, the user can view the containt of the cart here.
+After a product is added to the cart, the user can view the content of the cart here.

 [Back to Top](#table-of-contents)
 ### UX